Find Interlinking Opps via Entity N-gram Matches Using Python

 The first step is to get your URL CSV for the pages you want to process.
 In my case, I used ScreamingFrog, so the URL column is titled “Address”.
 Alter as necessary.
 I would not run this script on an uncleaned URL list.
 I would also not run this on thousands of pages or the processing may take quite a long time.

-The list of URLs should be only your content pages such as your blog as you’ll see later on when we limit where on the page we scrape text from. the pages need to have the same template.
+The list of URLs should contain only your content pages, such as blog posts, as you’ll see later when we limit where we scrape text from.
+The pages should use the same template.

-We then also create a small punctuation filter which you can add to for removal during processing and we create two lists for later on.
+We also create a small punctuation filter (which you can extend) and two lists for later.

 N-gram Function

-Next, we create our N-gram function.
-This will use the NLTK library to split up webpage text into successive N-word combinations.
-The variable num is N. So if you set the value of Num to 1 then you’re generating 1-grams, if 2 then 2-grams etc.
+Next, we create the N-gram function.
+It uses the NLTK library to split webpage text into successive N-word combinations.
+The parameter num is N: set num to 1 to generate 1-grams, 2 for 2-grams, and so on.

 def extract_ngrams(data, num): n_grams = ngrams(nltk.word_tokenize(data), num) gram_list = [ ' '.join(grams) for grams in n_grams] return gram_list